A Tidal Current Speed Forecasting Model based on Multi-Periodicity Learning: Methodology

 Next, we need to merge the $k$ different 1D representations $\{\hat{\mathbf{X}}^{l,1}_{\text{1D}},\cdots,\hat{\mathbf{X}}^{l,k}_{\text{1D}}\}$ for the subsequent layer.
 The amplitude $A$ reflects the relative importance of the selected frequencies and periods, which correlates with the significance of each transformed 2D tensor \citep{NEURIPS2021_bcc0d400}.
 Therefore, the Softmax function calculates the weights.
 After this, the 1D representations based on amplitude are aggregated.

-$\textbf{\textit{X}}_{1D}$ is processed through each TimesBlock with residual connections.
+$\textbf{\textit{X}}_{\text{1D}}$ is processed through each TimesBlock with residual connections.
 Then, the features from the final layer are projected into the output space via a fully connected layer for multi-step forecasting.
 Single-step forecasting is sometimes insufficient to ensure the reliability and controllability of tidal energy systems.
 Therefore, this paper adopts and discusses the multi-step forecasting mechanism, providing more information for future decision-making \citep{du2019novel}.
-We use a recursive forecasting strategy for multi-step forecasting, where the current output forecasting serves as the input for the next step.
+In practical tidal energy systems, forecasts are typically updated in an online and rolling manner as new observations become available.
+Recursive forecasting enables low-latency step-by-step prediction while supporting flexible extension of the forecasting horizon.
+Under such real-time operational constraints, we use a recursive forecasting strategy for multi-step forecasting, where the current output forecasting serves as the input for the next step.
 The multi-step forecasting process can be seen in Figure \ref{5}.
 The multi-step forecast results belong to $\mathbb{R}^{T \times N \times \beta}$, where $\beta$ denotes the output length.
 The $g$-th step forecasting value for the $t$-th sampling point in the $n$-th sequence can be represented as $\hat{x}^{n}(t+g)$, where $g = 1, 2, ..., \beta$.